CGLemon/Sayuri/README.md

 ## Weights

-You may download the weights from my [google drive](https://drive.google.com/file/d/1tZJ_9ZY_OMDZHDxaELTtPa1bmvIQFGtk/view?usp=sharing).
-The weights size is 15 blocks and 192 filters(around 155MB).
+You may download the weights from my [google drive](https://drive.google.com/file/d/1vkx886BV55ujwJatuzVm19Jok18M-3Jj/view?usp=sharing).
+The weights size is 15 blocks and 192 filters(around 170MB).

-## Engine Options
+## Engine Arguments

-Here are some useful options which you may need.
+Here are some useful arguments which you may need.

     --weights, -w: File with network weights.